ncsa/Delta_doc/docs/source/running_jobs/index.rst

      --tasks-per-node=16 --cpus-per-task=1 --mem=20g \
      --pty bash

-MPI interactive jobs: use salloc followed by srun
+MPI Interactive Jobs: Use salloc Followed by srun
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since interactive jobs are already a child process of srun, one cannot srun (or mpirun) applications from within them.
-Within standard batch jobs submitted via sbatch, use *srun* to launch MPI codes.
+Within standard batch jobs submitted via sbatch, use ``srun`` to launch MPI codes.
-For true interactive MPI, use salloc in place of srun shown above, then "srun my_mpi.exe" after you get a prompt from salloc ( exit to end the salloc interactive allocation).
+For true interactive MPI, use ``salloc`` in place of srun shown above, then "srun my_mpi.exe" after you get a prompt from salloc (exit to end the salloc interactive allocation).

 .. code-block::